 Dr. R. Nagaswamy

 Dr. R. Nagaswamy, Director of Archaeology (Retired) and former Vice chancellor, Kanchipuram University, is one among the most distinguished scholars covering a vast field of specialization, art, archaeology, architecture, literature, epigraphy, paleography, numismatics, temple rituals and philosophy, ancient law and society, music, dance and South Asian art.
-Tamil Nadu must be grateful to him for he made archaeology a very popular subject in the state.
-He did this through publication of popular guides to our monuments, conducting courses, setting up museums and sensitizing the public towards preserving our monuments.
+Many important excavations at Karur, Alagankulam, Korkai and Gangaikonda-cholapuram, were conducted by him.
+He is an acknowledged international expert on South Indian Bronzes, author of several books and path-breaking papers at international conferences.
+He also founded the now world famous Chidambaram Natyanjali Festival.

 Dr. Chitra Madhavan

-Dr.Chithra Madhavan has an M.A. and M.Phil. from the Department of Indian History, University of Madras, and a Ph.D. from the Department of Ancient History and Archaeology, University of Mysore.
+Dr Chithra Madhavan has an M.A. and M.Phil. from the Department of Indian History, University of Madras, and a Ph.D. from the Department of Ancient History and Archaeology, University of Mysore.
 She is the recipient of two post-doctoral fellowships from the Department of Culture, Government of India, and from the Indian Council of Historical Research, New Delhi.
-Chithra is a guest lecturer at many institutions in Chennai like Kalakshetra Foundation, the Arts Management Programme of DakshinaChitra, and the Asian College of Journalism.
-She frequently delivers lectures on heritage-related topics in various places in India
+Chithra is a guest lecturer at institutions like Kalakshetra Foundation, the Arts Management Programme of DakshinaChitra, and the Asian College of Journalism.
+She frequently delivers lectures on topics related to heritage across India.

-Prof. Madhusudhanan Kalaichelvan is an Architect by profession.
-A graduate from School of Architecture & Planning, Anna University, Chennai, he went on to become a Gold Medalist in his Masters in Architecture in 2014.
-After a brief stay in the USA, he came back to set up his firm Arangam Studios to take up professional assignments in the field of Architecture and Interior Design.
-He is also an Associate Professor in a private Architecture Academy.
-He has served in the technical panels constituted to take up conservation works of many old structures including the Nataraja Temple, Chidambaram; Rajarajan Gopuram at the Big Temple, Tanjore to name a few.
-Prof.Madhusudhanan was the lead conservationist in preparing a report documenting 300+ heritage structures and precincts in Kanchipuram city for the coveted HRIDAY project for the Honorable PM of India’s office.
-Prof.Madhusudhanan is also well trained in Epigraphy, Carnatic Music, Mridangam and traditional Fresco painting techniques.
-He is currently pursuing his Doctoral research on Temple Town Planning Strategies in Medieval Tamil Nadu.
-Madhusudhanan’s passion for History and Cultural Heritage are quite well proven through his lectures and talks on various subjects like Linguistics, Tamil Literature, Culture, Indology, Cross Religious similarities, Iconography, Temple Traditions and more.
+Prof. Madhusudhanan Kalaichelvan is an Architect by qualification and profession.
+He is an Associate Professor at a private Architecture Academy.
+He has served in technical panels constituted to undertake conservation works of old structures including the Nataraja Temple, Chidambaram; Rajarajan Gopuram at the Big Temple, Tanjore to name a few.
+He was the lead conservationist in documenting 300+ heritage structures in Kanchipuram for the coveted HRIDAY project of the Govt. of India.
+Madhusudhanan’s passion for History and Cultural Heritage are well proven through his lectures on a wide range of subjects.